MahouShoujoMivutilde/bulka/README.md

 language, and you don't have to compile it (which is good for e.g. portable configuration that you use across multiple architectures), and performance wise - doesn't matter since renaming is just i/o bound anyway.

-Note, that GNU's `mv` by default will also overwrite files, the problem with the above is that unlike with `mv`, you can't force it to check before overwriting.